 If you’re taking your first tentative steps into the world of swinging, don’t worry – you’re definitely not alone.
 Swinging is a fast-growing form of non-monogamy.
 The exact size of the community is difficult to track as swingers tend to value their privacy greatly.
 It remains vibrant, diverse, and constantly changing.

 Most of the studies from the Electronic Journal of Human Sexuality are from the 1960s and 1970s when swinging first caught the public interest.
 It is thought that this form of non-monogamy became popular after the free love movement of the 1900s, particularly between 1915 and 1925 in New York.

-Despite social mores changing over the decades, sharing sexual partners is still largely taboo and as a result, there have been few studies that address what percentage of the world practices swinging.
+Despite social mores changing over the decades, sharing sexual partners is still largely taboo, and as a result, there have been few studies that address what percentage of the world practices swinging.
 This is largely due to the controversy around the subject, and most swingers are discreet about their lifestyle and keep it confined to the bedroom.

-A breakdown of attitudes by age in the UK shows that 53 % of 18-30-year-olds find non-monogamy morally acceptable, compared to only 21 % of the over 60s.
+A breakdown of attitudes by age in the UK shows that 53 % of 18-30-year-olds find non-monogamy morally acceptable, compared to 21 % of the over 60s.

-Though it can be hard to know for sure how popular swinging is at the moment, we do know that the future is a bright one for swingers, and the community just keeps on growing.
+Though it can be hard to know for sure how popular swinging is at the moment, we do know that the future is a bright one for swingers, and the community keeps on growing.